hherold/MAPAT/README.md

 # MAPAT
 ## Map Processing Algorithms and Tools

-This is a collection of Algorithms and Tools for analyzing and processing geotopographic maps.
+This is a collection of algorithms and software tools for analyzing and processing all kinds of geotopographic maps.

 ## How to contribute
+Read: How to contribute

+## List of algorithms and map type
+-
+-